 Fun Cacti to Grow Indoors

 Cacti are very popular houseplants because you can neglect them for a period of time and they will remain quite alive, if not really flourishing.
 They belong to a group known as succulents, which have fleshy stems or stems and leaves adapted for coping with water shortage.
 You can ignore these plants for a little while and not really harm them.

 True cacti don’t normally have leaves, but swollen green stems instead.
 There are two types of cacti: forest cacti and desert cacti.
 Forest cacti include both the Easter and Christmas cactus.
 These have flattened stems that look like leaves but aren’t.
 The desert cacti are the ones that instantly come to most people’s minds when you think of cacti.
 They take on many different shapes but generally have round, cushion-like areolas over their surface, from which grow spines or bristles and flowers and new shoots.

 All cacti are well adapted to drought.
-This does not, however, mean they will give of their best in drought conditions.
+This does not, however, mean they will give their best in drought conditions.
 They still need to be watered, and it needs to be done carefully to avoid rotting of the stems (not too much water), but it does need to be regular throughout the growing season (not too little water).
-You will want to allow the top few centimeters of compost to dry out between each watering, and ensure the compost is sandy so it drains freely.
+You will want to allow the top few centimeters (first inch or two) of compost to dry out between each watering, and ensure the compost is sandy so it drains freely.
 At the end of the summer, gradually reduce the amount of watering, and from autumn to spring, give only enough water to prevent the plants from shriveling.

 Desert cacti need a sunny position in your home.
 Cacti are the few indoor plants that need bright, direct sunlight.
 Regular room temperatures are fine, however.
 They don’t require a lot of heat as would be believed.

 Don’t be fooled by the young plants you see in the stores with brightly colored flowers.
 These are almost always artificially stuck into the plant with a pin.
 Further, the pins damage the plants and cause them to rot.

 Growing Food Indoors